-- Level 1 Inputs include quoted market prices in an active market for identical assets or liabilities. - Level 2 Inputs are market data, other than Level 1, that are observable either directly or indirectly.
-Level 2 inputs include quoted market prices for similar assets or liabilities, quoted market prices in an inactive market, and other observable information that can be corroborated by market data. - Level 3 Inputs are unobservable and corroborated by little or no market data.
+- Level 1-Inputs include quoted market prices in an active market for identical assets or liabilities. - Level 2-Inputs are market data, other than Level 1, that are observable either directly or indirectly.
+Level 2 inputs include quoted market prices for similar assets or liabilities, quoted market prices in an inactive market, and other observable information that can be corroborated by market data.